ali-shoaib/Covid-Tracker/README.md

 # Covid-Tracker

+- Developed by using react hooks.
+- Material UI and chart.js for styling.
+- Covid19 API is used for covid cases.
-A covid-tracker app made by using react.js, material UI and chart.js.
-It tracks cases from all over the world regarding covid (e.g deaths, infected, recovered, etc).
+- It tracks cases from all over the world (e.g deaths, infected, recovered, etc).